BDA-KTS/claim_similarity_retrieval/README.md

 1. Run the method using python claim_similarity_MH.py
 2. Method should ask for user input.
     a) input the sentence similar to which you want to search a claim

+    b) Input the number of top similar claims

-    b)Output should be the relevant claim/claims
+    c)Output should be the relevant claim/claims